OrangeJedi/Aerial/README.md

 Configure your screen saver settings in the pop up window

 ## Features
-* Plays a random Aerial video
+* Cycles through a random video
 * Shows a different video on each connected screen
+* Choose which video to play
 * Toggle a clock with the date and time on and off.

 ## To-Do
 * Full Multi-Screen Support
-* Choose only the videos you want
 * Display the location/description of the video
 * Display user configured text
   * Static text